CANPAC MINUTES

 requested Brian obtain this map so all could understand the exact proposal.

 h.
-Nov 9th UAP meeting at noon at St. Austin's at Guadalupe & 21st- ring the bell
+Nov 9th UAP meeting at noon at St. Austin's at Guadalupe & 21st-

 for admittance.